Gaia Data Release 3: Microlensing Events from All Over the Sky: Introduction

 \section{Introduction}

-Gravitational microlensing phenomenon occurs when the light of a background source star is bent by the foreground lens object.
-Its foundations lie in Einstein's Theory of Gravity \citep{1936Einstein}, however even Einstein himself was not convinced the effect of appearance of images of the source can be detectable at all.
-In part, Einstein was right because such almost-perfect cosmic alignments are extremely rare and the typical angular separations of the images in a single point lens in the Milky Way are of order of milliarcseconds, hence are hard to resolve.
+The gravitational microlensing phenomenon occurs when the light of a background source star is bent by the foreground lens object.
+Its foundations lie in Einstein's theory of gravity \citep{1936Einstein}, although even Einstein himself was not convinced that the effect could be detectable at all.
+In part, Einstein was right because such almost-perfect cosmic alignments are extremely rare and the typical angular separations of the images in a single point lens in the Milky Way are of the order of milliarcseconds, and the sources are therefore hard to resolve.

-It was only until 1986 when Bohdan Paczy\'nski proposed to look for temporal brightening of stars from the Large Magellanic Cloud (LMC) in order to probe the Dark Matter halo of the Milky Way for massive astrophysical compact halo objects (MACHOs) \citep{1986Paczynski}.
-Following this proposal multiple dedicated microlensing large-scale surveys were launched: MACHO \citep{1992ASPC...34..193A, 1993NYASA.688..612B}, OGLE \citep{1992AcA....42..253U}, EROS \citep{1993Msngr..72...20A}, MOA \citep{1997vsar.conf...75A, 2001Bond} and KMTNet \citep{KMTNet}, which monitored the Large and Small Magellanic Clouds (LMC and SMC) and also the Galactic Bulge and Disk.
-Indeed, with the first microlensing events discovered \citep{AlcockNatureMACHO, Udalski1993BinaryOGLE} the microlensing era has begun.
+It was only 1986 when Bohdan Paczy\'nski first proposed to look for temporal brightening of stars from the Large Magellanic Cloud (LMC) in order to probe the dark matter halo of the Milky Way for massive astrophysical compact halo objects (MACHOs) \citep{1986Paczynski}.
+Following this proposal, multiple dedicated large-scale microlensing surveys were launched, namely MACHO \citep{1992ASPC...34..193A, 1993NYASA.688..612B}, OGLE \citep{1992AcA....42..253U}, EROS \citep{1993Msngr..72...20A}, MOA \citep{1997vsar.conf...75A, 2001Bond}, and KMTNet \citep{KMTNet}, which monitored the Large and Small Magellanic Clouds (LMC and SMC) and also the Galactic bulge and disc.
+The microlensing era began in earnest with the first microlensing event discoveries \citep{AlcockNatureMACHO, Udalski1993BinaryOGLE}.